artall64/cyprus-decentralized-meetup/dc.md

 - Speedup Ethereum to the speed of light or at least 50 - 1000 times
 - Tremendously reduce a transaction price ~0.0001$
 - Support fungible ERC20 and non-fungible ERC721 deposits and exchange
-- Potentially suites for any Blockchain with turning complete smart contracts
-- Potentially support smart contracts inside of side-chain
+- Potentially suites for any Blockchain with turning complete smart contracts, smart contracts inside of side-chain...
 ---

-# With one clarification - it depends on plasma
+# With one clarification - "it depends"
 - Speedup Ethereum to to speed of light or at least 50 - 1000 times <b style="color:red">*depends on plasma design*</b>
 - Tremendously reduce a transaction price ~0.0001$ <b style="color:red">*depends on plasma design*</b>
 - Support fungiable ERC20 and non-fungiable ERC721 deposits and exchange <b style="color:red">*depends on plasma  design*</b>
-- Potentially suites for any Blockchaint with turing compleat smart contracts <b style="color:red">*depends on plasma  design*</b>
+- Potentially suites for any Blockchaint with turing compleat smart contracts <b style="color:red">*it depends on ....*</b>

 ---
 <p align="center"><img src='https://imgflip.com/s/meme/Jackie-Chan-WTF.jpg' rel='nofollow' alt='qr code'><a href='http://www.qrcode-generator.de' border='0' style='cursor:default'  rel='nofollow'></a></p>